 Vouchers in the Balearic Islands: Blessing for the Market - or Just a Flash in the Pan?

 On an early Saturday, when the Plaça still smells of freshly baked pa amb oli and the wind from the bay brings gulls, the neighbourhood queues form: pensioners in sun hats, students with ink stains in their notebooks, families with shopping baskets.
 The reason?
-The new Bonos de Producto Local (local product vouchers): pay 10 euros, get 20 euros of goods.
+The new Bonos de Producto Local (local product vouchers): pay 10 euros, get 20 euros of goods, as described in a report on the Bonos de Producto Local in the Balearic Islands.
 Tempting.
 The key question that is rarely asked aloud is: Is this really sustainable for traders and the municipality—or just a short-lived economic fireworks display?

 How does it work on the ground?

-The vouchers are available at participating shops upon presentation of ID or NIE, up to six per person.
+The vouchers are available at participating shops upon presentation of ID or NIE, up to six per person, as outlined in a report on the Calvià discount campaign issuing 25,000 vouchers.
 In Palma, Sóller and Inca the queues are visible, the murmur of voices mixes with the clinking of bottles and the calls of market vendors.
 For buyers the math is simple; for many shop owners it is more complicated: goods are sold effectively at half price, the shop submits receipts and hopes for reimbursement from the administration.
 This is exactly where the balancing act begins.

 The hidden costs